-The University of Denver wants to help you get healthy.
-So when you get involved in wellness goals sponsored by the University, you can earn up to \$100 in a Visa gift card mailed to your address.
+The University of Denver wants to assist you in achieving your health goals.
+When you get involved in wellness goals sponsored by the University through myCigna.com, you can earn up to \$100 in a Visa gift card mailed to your address.
+Incentives are given for completing the following activities: